 Why the future of work is hybrid

 Employees are most productive when they can choose where to work, opting for the working situation that best aligns with their life circumstances and working style.
-Some employees want social interactions while others want to work independently.
+Some employees want social interactions, while others want to work independently.
 Some are distracted by the din of the office, while others listen to coffee shop sounds while working from home because they can’t stand the silence.
 New parents and elder caregivers might appreciate the flexibility of working from home, while Gen Z employees appreciate the in-person socialization and mentorship that comes from office work.

-Get the latest workplace insights in our 2023 State of Hybrid Work Report >>
+Get the latest workplace insights with our 2024 State of Hybrid Work Report >>

 Transitioning to a hybrid work model